grepdisc/communitycanvases/_pages/events.md

 ## Past Events

+- Our partner - Recovery Stories met at Fitz Books at 5:30pm on Jan 22nd.
+Sixteen individuals gathered over waffles to share their stories of recovery and poetry, and to feel support from each other.

 - WRITE ON! workshop at 6pm Jan 16th at Indigo House

 - WRITE ON! workshop at 1pm Jan 11, 2024 at CAO's Masten Resource Center